QwenLM/Qwen2.5/docs/source/deployment/vllm.rst

 Offline Batched Inference
 -------------------------

-Models supported by Qwen2 codes, e.g., Qwen1.5, are supported by vLLM.
+Models supported by Qwen2 codes are supported by vLLM.
 The simplest usage of vLLM is offline batched inference as demonstrated below.